Controlling horizontal position of saw blades increases yield while also boosting productivity.

 The block diagram of a typical HewSaw curve saw illustrates that the motion of five axes needs to be coordinated in order to ensure that the saw blades precisely follow the curvature of the log.
 Information on the positions for each axis is passed from the log scanner-optimizer to the PLC.
 Those values are then converted into a sequence of instructions for the motion controller.
 Because each log is different, the exact operations performed by the motion controller will differ from log to log.

 Part of the machine development process is tuning the motion to optimize how the machine works.
 To simplify this task, Delta Computer Systems motion controllers are provided with software called RMCTools that enables the user to graphically display the motion of any of the system’s axes versus time.
 The graphs compare the actual motion of the system with the system’s optimal target motion, and when the motion is tuned perfectly, the actual and target motion curves overlap.

 To simplify the tuning process, RMCTools includes an automated Tuning Wizard that allows designers to tweak control loop gains via a slider bar on the screen.
 “Delta’s software tools make design optimization very straightforward,” said Petri Palo.
 “The plot manager graphs really speed up the tuning process.”

 “We owe a lot of our technical success to the support that we’ve gotten from Delta and its Scandinavian Distributor SKS Control Oy,” concludes Palo.
-“It’s a long way from Delta’s headquarters in Vancouver, Wash. to Finland, but they respond as though they were located next door to us.”
+“It’s a long way from Delta’s headquarters in Battle ground, Wash. to Finland, but they respond as though they were located next door to us.”

 For more information on motion controllers from Delta Computer Systems, Inc., visit www.deltamotion.com.